Lord Hill Regional Park Preferred Plan Update

 - Wayne’s World trail re-route completed by the Snohomish County Trails to Success program.
-Re-opened as a Hiking Only trail to prevent additional Critical Area degredation.
+Re-opened as a hiking only trail to prevent additional Critical Area degradation.

 - Pilchuck Audubon Society performed and published the results of the Lord Hill Regional Park Bird Blitz.
 Parks is currently working on adding results to project map.

 - Washington Native Plant Society completed plant surveys and has submitted spreadsheet results to Parks Staff for mapping.

 - Equestrian by-pass to the Beaver Trail has been constructed by Friends of Lord Hill Park and opened 2017.